-The use of the AD1PCFG and TRIS registers control the operation of the A/D port pins.
-The port pins that are desired as analog inputs must have their corresponding TRIS bit set (input).
+The AD1PCFGL and TRIS registers control the operation of the A/D port pins.
+Setting a port pin as an analog input also requires that the corresponding TRIS bit be set.
 If the TRIS bit is cleared (output), the digital output level (VOH or VOL) will be converted.